Obscuretone/obscuretone.github.io/public/posts/en/nova_scotia.md

 It is low-lying.
 It is dyke-protected.
 It is exposed to sea-level rise and storm surge.
 It carries transportation, trade, and symbolic continuity through one narrow corridor.

-That is not resilience.
 That is a TODO comment with tides.

 If a software team found a critical system relying on one aging shared dependency with no clean failover, the review would not be gentle.